 Now, if you find yourself playing this game several times a week like me, you’ll probably want to consider investing in some card sleeves.
 While there are a lot of card sleeving options out there to choose from, I wound up settling on KMC’s Perfect Size sleeves.
 Not only do they hug the cards tightly, they’re also very well regarded on Amazon and, at just under $20 for 600, they’re a great bargain as well!
 I also recommend investing in some kind of organizer because, once you begin adding the various expansions, the set up and break down for this game can get tiresome.
 The right organizer will have you up and running in no time.

 I use The Broken Token’s Imperial Settlers organizer personally, but there are a few others out there to choose from.
-Just make certain that whichever you choose can accommodate sleeved cards if you decide to sleeve your cards.
+Just make certain that whichever you choose can accommodate sleeved cards if you decide to take that route.

 If reading about how the game is actually played bores you, then feel free to scroll down to the THOUGHTS section.
 However, if you’re wondering how to actually play the game…